Chapter 6

 Include free amenities

+These don’t have to be expensive gifts, either.
 After a long day of traveling, your guests might be exhausted and dehydrated.
 A small snack and drink will be just the thing to bounce them back.
-Try leaving a snack that is local in your area for even more points.
-Guests love these little details, and they will be more likely to recommend their stay to future travelers through a review or to their friends and family.
+Try leaving a snack that is local to your area for even more points.
+Guests love these little details, and they will be more likely to recommend their stay to future travelers through a Vrbo review.

 For example, if a guest complains that the cleanliness wasn’t up to par, make sure to clean the rental better next time and pay more attention to detail.
 Always address negative reviews professionally and reassure the guest that the problem will be handled.
 It is even a good idea to list the steps you plan to take so that it doesn’t happen in the future.

 Should you also leave your guest a review?
 Yes.
-Reviewing your guest will also prompt them to leave you a review in return.
-It will help them get accepted faster the next time they request a booking while also help future homeowners know what to expect from this guest, whether it be positive or negative.
+Reviewing your guests will also prompt them to leave you a review in return.
+It will help them get accepted faster the next time they request a booking while also helping future homeowners know what to expect from this guest—whether it be positive or negative.